kwwxis/pokemonflair/readme.md

   - open GCP > console
      - cd to `pokemonflairbot/`
      - run `git pull; appcfg.py -A pokemonflairbot -V 8 update .`

+---

+Whenever adding a new flair sheet, you must do the following:

+ - Update `sheets` in `flairgen.py`
+ - Update `sheet_source` in `flairgen.py`, use https

+Whenever modifying an existing flair sheet (uploaded a new version to reddit), you must do the following:

+ - Update `sheet_source` in `flairgen.py`, use https